mkw18/TECHIN510_StoryVerse/README.md

 ### What questions/problems did you face?
 - The app is not so stable due to the streamlit, and sometimes it doesn't load the homepage at the first time and run into bug.
 When that happens, we need to refresh again and again for the correct page.
 - While streamlit works well with HTML, it can't use the subpage as a href link.
 So we had to show the image as a gallery inside.
+### Future improvement
+- We would like to add user database to store user's login information and play history.
+For instance, how much time did user take to guess one lateral thinking puzzle.
+What kind of story ending and begining of lifestory simulator.